WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 3- **Dependencies**:

-  Load all the software that the project depends on to execute.
-For example, if you are working on a python project, you’d definitely require the python software or module to interpret and run your code.
+  Load all the modules that the project depends on to execute.
+For example, if you are working on a python project, you’d definitely require the python module to run your code.

   ```
   module load python